padrinobook/padrinobook/chapters/creating_models.md

 ```

-As you can see, the generator created already a test for us, which basically checks if the model can be created.
-What
-would happen if you run the tests for this model?
-Let the code speak of it's own and run the tests, that's what they are
-made for after all:
+As you can see, the generator created already a test for us, which checks if the model can be created.
+What would happen if you run the tests for this model?
+Let the code speak of it's own and run the tests, that's what they are made for after all:

 ```bash